Portland Metro

 PEACHWOOD ORCHARD

-• POSITION: 1-2 APPRENTICESHIPS
+• 2 APPRENTICESHIPS

-• APPROX START/END DATES: 6/1 - 9/15
+• APPROX START/END DATES: May - September

-• LOCATION: Hood River (Portland Area)
+• LOCATION: Hood River (Portland Chapter)

-• ON-FARM HOUSING OFFERED
+• ON-FARM HOUSING?
+Yes

-• LANGUAGES SPOKEN: English.
-Spanish.
+• LANGUAGES SPOKEN: English, Spanish

 Peachwood Orchards is an organic peach orchard located in traditional lands of Wasco, Wishram, and Chinook- known as Hood River, Oregon.
 With a stunning view of Mt.
 Hood along a small creek are 3.5 acres of peaches and our home.
 We’re about 5 miles from downtown Hood River and a short drive to many hikes, swimming holes, and waterfalls.
-An eBike is available for trips to town or around the valley.
 Our house is on the property as well as a large shed for tools, cold storage, a shop for woodworking and repairs, and a small greenhouse/shed.
-There is an outdoor common kitchen and shower, next to a parked ¾ size school bus.
-Indoor bathroom with storage.

 David and Alma live and work on the farm with their sweet dog Whoopie.
-Alma and Whoopie dog work in the orchard full-time in the summer, while Dave works in the local hospital full-time but somehow manages to put in full-time work in the orchard as well.
-Alma is first-generation Xicana, her passion for agriculture launched her into orcharding for the past 4.5 years.
+Alma and Whoopie dog work in the orchard full-time in the summer, while Dave works in the local hospital full-time.
+Alma is first-generation Xicana, her passion for agriculture launched her into orcharding for the past 8 years.
 As a child, she watched her grandfather work in his milpa in Zacatecas, Mexico following through the fields and always asking questions– wanting to emulate him.
 We like to host family and friends in our house in the summer and Alma loves to cook traditional foods and share meals whenever there’s a chance.
 Alma is involved in social and environmental justice organizations in the community and is on the board of a food access non-profit.
 Typically we host between 2-4 volunteers through WWOOF and other organizations.
 The orchard is largely run by us, we may have support from 1-2 part time employees during the busy parts of the season.

 TRAINING AND EXPECTATIONS

 We expect an Apprentice to be respectful of the land and community we work with.
 We expect you to be on time and keep your commitments.
-Work week will be an average of 40 hours, 5 days a week, including Saturday.
+Work week will be an average of 38 hours, 5 days a week, including Saturday.
 Expect to work between 8-10 hours during the peak time in June, and August with other times of the season to average between 6-8 hour work days in July.
 We ask that you be available to help with Saturday farmer’s markets each week during August and September.
+We prefer an applicant who has availability from June to September.

 June through September will have plenty of opportunities to thin fruits and learn how to harvest peaches at peak ripeness.
 There are opportunities to learn about accounting, record keeping, and account management.
-Alma typically cans, freezes, ferments, dehydrates peaches and is happy to share her knowledge.
+Alma typically cans, freezes, ferments, dehydrates peaches and is happy to share her knowledge as time permits.

 June-July: Thinning fruits, management of orchard floor.
 This is a time to learn irrigation repair and maintenance for the rest of the seasons.
 July will be focused on gardens and seed-saving projects, as the peaches ripen.
 We work on the small gardens and experiment with no-till management.